Wiltshire: Notable settlements

 A list of settlements is at List of places in Wiltshire.

-Television
+Media

-The county is covered by BBC West and ITV West Country; however, Swindon and Salisbury receive BBC South and ITV Meridian.
+Local TV coverage is covered by BBC West and ITV West Country; however, Swindon and Salisbury receive BBC South and ITV Meridian.

+The county's local radio stations are BBC Radio Wiltshire, Heart West, Greatest Hits Radio South West and Greatest Hits Radio Salisbury (covering Salisbury and surrounding areas).

+County-wide local newspapers are the Gazette and Herald and Wiltshire Times.

 Places of interest

 Places of interest in Wiltshire include:

 Areas of countryside in Wiltshire include: